foundersandcoders/our-site-v3/src/apply.md

 1. ### Create a personal website

    Create a website demonstrating what you've learned.
 It must fulfill all of [these required criteria](/requirements/website).

+## What kind of people are we looking for?

+We get asked this a lot, so we're going to elaborate a little bit here.
+Firstly, we prioritise a cohesive cohort of people who we think will work well together over any strong individual candidates.

+Learning to code is just part of what makes you a good developer.
+We're looking for candidates who can help us fulfil our goal of making the tech industry a more diverse and inclusive place.
+This means people who are excited to be part of a collaborative, peer-led learning environment.
+You should be willing to sacrifice some personal gain for the group's learning.
+For example, we'd rather a group presents a technically incomplete project than one person stays up late writing code that no one else understands.

+The tech industry is disproportionately white, male and university-educated.
+If this describes you please reflect on how you can help change this.
+Do some research on [how to be a good ally](https://www.guidetoallyship.com) to those who are under-represented in tech so you can be a positive influence on your cohort.

+Finding your own solutions to problems is an indispensable skill for a developer.
+We'd like you to apply these same google-skills to educating yourself on the important social issues including (but not limited to) those touched on above.

+Founders and Coders will always prioritise marginalised people's safety over the comfort of the privileged. **If you don't like the sound of any of this then we'd ask you to reconsider your application.**